tobiask-hfs/blazert-docker/README.md

 The part that comes now refers specifically to Clion.
 How a container integration works with other IDEs must be looked up independently.
 Now that we have created the container we want to finally include it for use in Clion.

-First open the `Settings`, in the settings search for **Deployment**.
+First open the `Settings..`, in the settings search for **Deployment**.
 Usually these can be found under ``Build, Execution, Deployment``.
 When you have found it press **Add** and select **SFTP**, the name of the server does not matter.

 ![alt text](https://github.com/tobiask-hfs/blazert-docker/blob/master/readme_images/SFTPPNG.PNG)

+To include the container, press the button with the three dots next to SSH configuration, a new window should open.

 ## Step 3 - Run Image

 If you use the image for the first time, a container must be created first.
 Usually these can be found under **Build,